The Wassenaar Arrangement

 Argentina, Australia, Austria, Belgium, Bulgaria, Canada, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, India, Ireland, Italy, Japan, Latvia, Lithuania, Luxembourg, Malta, Mexico, Netherlands, New Zealand, Norway, Poland, Portugal, Republic of Korea, Romania, Russian Federation, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, Turkey, Ukraine, United Kingdom and United States.

-The Plenary establishes subsidiary bodies for the preparation of recommendations for Plenary decisions and calls ad hoc meetings for consultations on issues related to the functioning of the Wassenaar Arrangement.
-At present, the main Wassenaar Arrangement subsidiary bodies are: the General Working Group (GWG) dealing with policy-related matters, and the Experts Group (EG) addressing issues related to the lists of controlled items.
+The Plenary establishes subsidiary bodies for the preparation of recommendations for Plenary decisions and calls ad-hoc meetings for consultations on issues related to the functioning of the Wassenaar Arrangement.
+At present, the main subsidiary bodies are: (a) the General Working Group (GWG), which deals with policy-related matters, and meets twice a year and; (b) the Experts Group (EG), which is responsible for proposing the annual updating of the Arrangement’s control list.
+It meets at least twice a year, in spring and autumn.
 Once a year, a Licensing and Enforcement Officers Meeting (LEOM) is held.

-India formally applied for membership of the Wassenaar Arrangement (WA) in October 2016.
-India joined the Wassenaar Arrangement (WA) as its 42nd Participating State on 8 December 2017, through a consensus decision, following the completion of internal procedures for joining the Group.
-India’s WA membership is expected to facilitate high technology tie-ups with the Indian industry and ease access to high-tech items for our defence and space programmes.
+India joined the Wassenaar Arrangement (WA) as its 42nd Participating State on 8 December 2017.
+India’s membership of the WA will facilitate high technology tie-ups with the Indian industry and ease access to high-tech items for India’s defence and space programmes.
 India’s entry into the WA would further contribute to international security and non-proliferation objectives.